jlim262/dijkstra/README.md

 ```

 ## Vertex
 A vertex is the most basic part of a graph and it is also called a node.
-Throughout we'll call it note.
 A vertex may also have additional information and we'll call it as payload.

 ## Edge
 An edge is another basic part of a graph, and it connects two vertices/ Edges may be one-way or two-way.
 If the edges in a graph are all one-way, the graph is a directed graph, or a digraph.
 The picture shown above is not a digraph.